+Sport riders may move up to the expert category after two top five finishes by presenting an upgrade request and a resume to a NORBA official or to NORBA.
 Sport riders must advance to the appropriate Expert category after placing in the top five in five races.
 Failure to do so may result in license suspension.